The No. 1 Ladies' Detective Agency (TV series): Origins

 The production was initially envisaged as a theatrical feature film, rather than a television series.
 British director Anthony Minghella was a fan of the books and, after optioning the film rights, worked with the publishers to write a blurb for the paperback edition.
 Minghella was committed to directing the project himself but it was several years before his schedule allowed pre-production to commence.
 Producer Amy J. Moore was a catalyst in the decision to film on location in Botswana.
 Minghella, having filmed The English Patient in Africa, was concerned with the realities of importing equipment and housing the cast and crew for the production.
 Moore had travelled extensively in Africa, including in Botswana, and had worked on promoting South African film and bringing African-produced plays to an Off-Broadway setting.
 A friend approached her with the novel in 2000 and she greatly enjoyed it.
 Once attached to the project, she convinced Minghella to visit Botswana with her in 2004 and took him camping in the Makgadikgadi Pans.
 The promise of funding from the country's government convinced Minghella to shoot on location.
 Minghella also approached The Weinstein Company for funding and Harvey Weinstein commented that he thought it was important to fund the production, because it would be impossible to sell to a network or studio solely as a concept.

 Production on the pilot (at that point still intended as a potential theatrical feature film) began on 2 July 2007.
 At this stage, the producers were Sydney Pollack and Minghella of Mirage Productions and Weinstein.
 Weinstein commented on the project, saying that "like all fans of Alexander McCall Smith's magisterial books, I became enchanted with the wonders and charms of Botswana."
-Oscar-winning director Anthony Minghella helmed the film and co-wrote the teleplay with Oscar nominated writer Richard Curtis.
+Oscar-winning director Anthony Minghella helmed the pilot episode and co-wrote the teleplay with Oscar nominated writer Richard Curtis.
 Although McCall Smith declined to write the adaptation, he remained involved as an adviser and visited the set during production.
 While filming, Minghella publicly expressed concerns about how the film might be received in cinemas, because the story was far removed from crime genre conventions and had little action.
 Minghella raised the possibility of it appearing on television instead.

 Crew

 Anthony Minghella, Timothy Bricknell and Amy J. Moore produced the pilot episode, with Richard Curtis, Sydney Pollack and Harvey Weinstein as executive producers.
 Bricknell produced the series, with Curtis, Moore and Bob and Harvey Weinstein acting as executive producers.
 Minghella and Pollack also receive this credit, even though both died before the full series entered production.
-The project is filmed in Botswana and the majority of the crew are locals.
+The project was filmed in Botswana and the majority of the crew were locals.